Filled with cardamom spice and citrus, Orange Scones with Maple Glaze are a tender, easy-to-make breakfast treat.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-In early spring in Vermont, we're excited for warm weather and all the good things that are about to start growing.
+When I first developed this glazed Orange Scone recipe it was early spring in Vermont, a time when folks are just so excited for warm weather and all the good things that are about to start growing.

-The reality, though, is that springtime in Vermont is notoriously unpredictable: 70° days mixing inexplicably with days of snow showers and early morning frost.
+The reality is that springtime in Vermont and throughout New England is notoriously unpredictable.
+60-plus-degree days mix inexplicably with days of snow showers and early morning frosts.

-Luckily, two things are in abundance here in the early spring: oranges at the grocery store, and sweet, pure Vermont maple syrup, boiled down from a fresh crop of sap.
+Luckily, two things are in abundance in New England in the early spring whether it's nice out or not: oranges at the grocery store and pure maple syrup, boiled down from a fresh crop of maple tree sap.
+Even luckier still; orange flavor and maple flavor are delectable together.

-The beauty of scones is that they can be whipped up so quickly.
-That's especially helpful because scones taste the best within a day or two of when they're baked.
+One of the best things about this simple Orange Scones recipe is that they can be whipped up so quickly.
+Because scones taste the best when eaten within a day or two of being baked, the ease of this recipe means you won't even hesitate when it's time to make more.

-🔪 How to make Orange Cardamom Scones with Maple Glaze
+🔪 How to make Orange Scones with Maple Glaze

 Ingredients:

-- All-Purpose Flour: My go-to brand is King Arthur Unbleached
+- All-purpose flour: My go-to brand of all purpose and other flours is King Arthur Baking.

-- Sugar: Use granulated sugar in the batter
+- Sugar: To sweeten the scones, use granulated sugar in the batter.

-- Cardamom: This warm spice is beautiful with maple and citrus
+- Cardamom: This warm, fragrant spice is beautiful with maple and citrus.
+Check the date on your bottle to make sure your cardamom hasn't expired.

-- Vanilla Extract: Use good quality vanilla like Nielsen-Massey
+- Vanilla extract: Use good quality vanilla like Nielsen-Massey brand.

-- Butter: This is the fat that makes for tender scones
+- Butter: This is the fat that makes for tender scones.
+Some favorite butter brands are Vermont Creamery and Kerrygold.

 Mix together the egg, buttermilk, vanilla extract, orange juice, and orange zest.